naalit/bytec/README.md

 [Read the guide here!](https://tolziplohu.github.io/bytec)

+### VSCode extension

+There's a simple VSCode extension for ByteC syntax highlighting in the `vscode` folder in this repository.
+The easiest way to enable it is to symlink it to `[VSCODE-DIRECTIORY]/extensions/bytec-basic` - the VSCode directory is `~/.vscode-oss` on Linux, I'm not sure about other operating systems.

 ## Language tour

 Here's a simple player for Battlecode 2021.
 Compile it with something like `bytec <input directory>/RobotPlayer.bt <output directory>/testplayer/RobotPlayer.java`.
 (First instally it with `cargo install --path .`, and make sure the cargo install directory is on your path (`~/.cargo/bin` on Linux)).